Primper/Python-Lexical-Analyzer/README.md

 The program interface is implemented through PyQT.

 ## How the program works:
 The user enters a program code into the input field of the interface.
-After clicking on the "Start analysis" button, the entire contents of the line is transferred to the "tempo" txt file.
+After clicking on the "Start" button, the entire contents of the line is transferred to the "tempo" txt file.
 The program takes data from a file and processes it by performing lexical analysis.

+### Sample input code for analysis:

+`dsa`

 ### The Backus-Naur forms are listed below: